 Increasingly, financial services companies are entering the world of affiliate marketing and, as such, have approached AP about managing their affiliate programs.
 While it’s always important to attract high-value, brand-aligned partners to a program, this is especially important for financial services companies.

-You see, financial service companies are held to a more stringent marketing standard than say a retail or consumer services brand.
+Financial service companies are held to a more stringent marketing standard than say a retail or consumer services brand.
 Therefore, when recruiting affiliates for these types of companies, it’s essential to ensure they understand and will adhere to financial services marketing regulations.
 It’s also crucial to monitor their marketing efforts to verify that they are accurate and in compliance.

 As I and two other APers descended on Dallas, TX in late October, we did so with these considerations in mind as well as enthusiasm about connecting learning and engaging with financial community leaders.